xinyuniu123/Application-Game-Projects/README.md

 ## Installation
 Here is a link to a video of instructions to set up the headset for game playing. https://www.youtube.com/watch?v=uDnyqcAYMJs
-Download the game files by clicking on the green Code button and select download ZIP.
-Or you could clone the repository if you are familiar with GitHub.
-After the headset is connected to the computer, click on the App section, upload from computer or drag the digital_museum.apk file to the App section.
+Download the game files from google drive: https://drive.google.com/file/d/1ehKeh3GEJNt37PZVAkbuPtSJ7Q2wlxkT/view?usp=sharing After the headset is connected to the computer, click on the App section, upload from computer or drag the digital_museum.apk file to the App section.
 When the upload finished, launch the application.